Khastakhumar and Bibinagar: Second version

 Xasteh Xomar is happy to see his human wife, but reminds her of the warning about his family.
 So he turns her into a needle to hide her presence from the divs.
 However, his div mother notices the human smell on him and wants her son to reveal the human he is hiding.
 Xasteh Xomar makes her promise not to harm his human wife (who he passes off as a servant).
 The div mother still forces her to do chores for them: to sweep the floor and sprinkle water over it; to take a black mat and wash it white, and to wash it back to black.
 Xasteh Xomār invokes magic help in the name of prophet Solomon and helps his wife in her tasks.

 Thirdly, the div mother sends the girl to go to her sister's house and bring a comb, a mirror and scissors.
 Xasteh Xomar advises her to compliment everything on its way, no matter if ugly or repulsive; to give the correct food for the dog and the camel; to get the objects and run away as fast as she can.
 She does as instructed and returns to the div mother's house with the requested items.

 Finally, the div mother prepares the wedding of Xasteh Xomar with his cousin, Bibi Negar.
 His div mother wraps cotton around the human girl's fingers, butters them with ghee, lights the improvised candles and forces her to illuminate the wedding procession.
 Xasteh Xomar's human wife cries out that her fingers are burning, but Xasteh Xomar himself is also suffering with his mother's ploy.
 When the ceremony ends, Xasteh Xomar insists that the servant girl sleeps by the door, in case he and his new wife need something.

 That night, Xasteh Xomar heats up a cauldron of cooking fat, takes his new wife and dumps her inside the cooking pot.
 He at last awakens his human wife, takes some objects from the house and both escape.

 The next morning, his div family notices that he has not awakened yet, nor has his bride.
 They notice that the bride Bibi Negar has been cooked like a meal, and decide to go after the runaway couple.
 His aunt and mother follow them in a cloud of smoke.
-Xasteh Xomar notices their approach and throws objects to deter them, invoking the name of prophet Solomon to work the magic.
-The last object creates a lake.
+Xasteh Xomar notices their approach and throws objects to deter them, invoking the name of prophet Solomon to work the magic: the needles create a field of needles to prickle their feet; the salt to cripple them.
+The last object creates a sea (derīyā in the original text, meaning 'gulfs', 'wide lakes' and 'seas' in the Herati dialect).
 Xasteh Xomar deceives his family by saying that he crossed the lake by carrying a mountain on each shoulder and a millstone around their neck.
 His relatives repeat the action and sink to the bottom of the lake, never to return.